NGO Website Development: How to Make Your Site a Success

 Follow Web Accessibility Guidelines

-When it comes to NGO website development, you want as many people as possible to view and interact with your website.
+When it comes to NGO websites, you want as many people as possible to view and interact with your website.
 To accomplish this, you’ll need to adhere to web content accessibility guidelines (WCAG) so that people with disabilities or impairments can still interact with your NGO website.
-Start by implementing the following best practices in your design:
+Start by implementing the following accessibility best practices in your design:

 • High contrast colors.
 High contrast colors make it easier for visually-impaired users to see and read your content.
 The WCAG 2.1 guidelines require a minimum contrast ratio of 4.5:1, so be sure to test your contrast colors for all text and graphics.